efforts to fight crime. The Unit does this by providing planning, research

 The Administrative Services Division is responsible for overseeing and

 administering the Department’s Accreditation Standards and Procedures.
 In March 2013,

-the Department received its sixth Re-accreditation Award from the
+the Department received its eighth Re-accreditation Award from the

 Commission on Accreditation for Law Enforcement Agencies (CALEA)